mhizterpaul/feed-reader-testing/README.md

 ## About

 This project contains a test against a feed reader application using the jasmine framework.
-It is mainly to help me practice TDD and gain confidence while working with any application.

 ## Dependencies